-The Center for Reproductive Rights and the American Civil Liberties Union of Montana filed a lawsuit today in State District Court in Lewis and Clark County, challenging a Montana law that restricts access to abortion care in the state.
+The Center for Reproductive Rights and the ACLU of Montana filed a lawsuit today in State District Court in Lewis and Clark County, challenging a Montana law that restricts access to abortion care in the state.

 The lawsuit was filed on behalf of two advanced practice registered nurses (APRNs), including Helen Weems, a certified nurse practitioner, and their patients.
 The lawsuit asks the court to block a Montana law that prohibits APRNs from providing abortion care, despite the demonstrated safety of abortion and the proven ability of APRNs to provide early abortion with the same safety and efficacy as physicians and physician assistants.

 Only a handful of clinics currently provide abortions in Montana, each separated by great distances.
 Because of this shortage of abortion providers, many Montanans seeking access to abortion services face significant burdens, including the time and costs of having to travel several hours to their nearest provider.

 Said Nancy Northup, President and CEO of the Center for Reproductive Rights:

 “Medically unjustified laws that prevent qualified clinicians from providing abortion services are unconstitutional.
 They further restrict abortion access in states where it is already limited, while serving no valid medical purpose.”

 “The Center for Reproductive Rights will continue to fight to ensure abortion providers in Montana and across the country are able to serve their communities and all people have access to the services they need.”

 Said Caitlin Borgmann, Executive Director of the ACLU of Montana:

 “In a state as large and sparsely populated as Montana, it’s common sense to expand access to safe abortion care by allowing APRNs to provide this much-needed healthcare service."